agvxov/Vim-HiTags/README.md

 ```Bash
  $ make; make install
 ```
-Note: if you dont have (GNU) Make installed for some reason, opening `Makefile` with vim and copy pasting the commands (whats indented) to your shell should also suffice
+Note: if you don't have (GNU) Make installed for some reason, opening `Makefile` with vim and copy pasting the commands (whats indented) to your shell should also suffice